altanai/asteriskexamples/webrtc/README.md

 To connect video based webrtc endpoints ensure you load the codecs  and also libsrtp .
 Overwrite the selective conf in this folders with the existing conf of asterisk  to run a basic webrtc video call .

-These were tested with sipml5 on asterisk v17 .
+These were tested with sipml5 on asterisk v17 with chan_sip.

-## Generating self signed certs
+## Generating self-signed certs

 use the "ast_tls_cert" script in the "contrib/scripts" Asterisk source directory to make a self-signed certificate authority and an Asterisk certificate.